 To help you choose a suitable language for whatever it is you wish to achieve and create with coding, I’ve written an entire post on how to choose your first programming language.
 Check it out!

-For a good overview of what you can choose from, I’d recommend another post with 14 different programming languages and their uses.
+Furthermore, for a good overview of what you can choose from, I’d recommend another post with 14 different programming languages and their uses.

 4: Start small, track your learning